-After the first fortunately failed Turkish siege of the city Wien in 1529, the Lower Austrian provincial government issued a new strict “order for Hauer and Weingartenarbeiter": No hauerknecht before the grape harvest without good cause from his landlord or Weinzierl move offenders should be drafted dangerously, to pay damages to the host or Weinzierl, and where the latter requires it, to make a vow of further work, but in the event of failure to pay up to two pounds of pennies or a corresponding corporal punishment.
+After the first fortunately failed Turkish siege in the city Wien in 1529 the Lower Austrian state government issued a new, strict “order for tusks and vineyard workers ”: no hauerknecht should move away from his innkeeper or winegrower without a valid cause, violators should be dangerously confiscated, to compensate the innkeeper or winegrower, and where the latter demands it, promise to continue the work, but in the event of repetition, are sentenced to up to two pounds pfennigs or equivalent corporal punishment.

 In this regulation, the hours worked per day, the duration of the lunch hour and the hourly wages were regulated, and ZXH contained numerous prohibitions.
 For example, it was forbidden to use a weapon to enter the vineyard, to blasphemy, to indulge in the game, to drink wine at work or to take grapevines home.
 Immediate punishments (including physical punishments) were provided for non-compliance.
 See other old wine-making professions and customs below Customs in viticulture,